jingyaogong/minimind/README_en.md

 # 📌 Acknowledgement

+> [!TIP]
+> If you find `MiniMind` helpful, please give us a ⭐ on GitHub.<br/>
+> Given the length and the limitations of our expertise, there may be errors.
+We welcome discussions and corrections in the Issues section.<br/>
+> Your support is the driving force behind our continuous improvement of the project!

 > [!NOTE]
-> If you find `MiniMind` helpful, please give us a ⭐️ on GitHub.
-Your support is the driving force behind our continuous
-> efforts to improve the project!
-Due to the length and limited expertise, there may be some errors.
-We welcome any
-> issues
-> for discussion and correction.
+> An individual's resources, energy, and time are limited, so we encourage everyone to participate and contribute collectively.
+If you have trained model weights, you are welcome to share them in the Discussions or Issues sections.<br/>
+> These models can be new versions of MiniMind tailored for specific downstream tasks or vertical domains (such as sentiment recognition, healthcare, psychology, finance, legal Q&A, etc.).<br/>
+> They can also be new versions of MiniMind models that have undergone extended training, exploring longer text sequences, larger volumes (such as 0.1B+), or more extensive datasets.<br/>
+> Each contribution is unique, and all attempts are valuable and encouraged.<br/>
+> Any shared contributions will be promptly recognized and compiled in the acknowledgments list.
+Thank you once again for everyone's support!

 ## 🤝[Contributors](https://github.com/jingyaogong/minimind/graphs/contributors)